Process to File a Grievance

 Students who believe they were not accommodated appropriately on campus or in a course (on campus or online) may file a grievance with this office as outlined below:

-2. The student should first discuss his/her concerns with the Director of Disability Services for Students (Student Counseling Center, Reid Hall 111) and attempt to reach an acceptable agreement on the particular situation.
+- The student should first discuss his/her concern(s) with the Director of Disability Services and attempt to reach an acceptable accommodation agreement.

-3. If the decision of the Director of Disability Services for Students is unsatisfactory to the student, the student may request a formal hearing by writing to the Vice President for Student Affairs (Reid Hall 112) within thirty (30) days of the final decision of the Director.
+- If the decision of the Director of Disability Services is unsatisfactory to the student, the student may request an appeal in writing to the Vice President for Student Affairs within seven (7) days of the final decision of the Director of Disability Services.

-5. Prior to the hearing, the Vice President for Student Affairs reserves the right to consult with any and all other involved faculty, students and/or staff members in order to gather additional, pertinent information regarding the student concerns, prior to rendering his or her final decision.
+- The Vice President for Student Affairs reserves the right to consult with any involved faculty, students and/or staff members in order to gather additional information regarding the student's concerns, prior to rendering his or her final decision.

-6. Decisions by the Vice President for Student Affairs will be final and will be based on the evidence presented at the hearing and on the information gathered by the Vice President's own investigation.
-The decision will consist of a written report summarizing the evidence and stating the reasons for the decision and will be delivered to all parties concerned, soon after the hearing.
+- Decisions by the Vice President for Student Affairs are final and will be based on the information gathered by the Vice President's own investigation.
+The decision will consist of a written report summarizing the evidence and stating the reasons for the decision and will be delivered to all parties concerned, within ten (10) business days of completing the review.

-8. Students can also make complaints to the regional Department of Justice Office (DOJ) in Seattle.
+- Students can also file complaints to the regional Department of Justice Office (DOJ) in Seattle.

 In the Spring 2019 semester, Disability Services (DS) moved to a new location and now reports directly to the Provost.
 Due to the organizational shift, the Grievance Procedure will be updated during the Summer of 2019.
 Any questions about this change can be directed to the Office of the Provost.